jaypha/mysqli-ext/README.md

 Calls `q` with `$query` and returns the whole data set.
 If `$keyField` is set, then the values from this column are used as array keys.

+Returns an array of rows.
+Each row is an array.
+If resultType is MYSQLI_ASSOC, it will be an associative array.

+If now rows were found, returns an empty array.

 ```
 $data = $db->queryData("select * from sometable");